kullawattana/Pocket-Eyecare-Application/README.md

 4. Average sales growth is at least 30% per year.

 ## Discuss Impact of Solution on Community/ Competitive Solutions
--It saves information on the device that is with us almost always.
+- It saves information on the device that is with us almost always.
 We can easily find our own health information / history.
--Schedule data access from outsiders.
+- Schedule data access from outsiders.
 Or security does not provide health information.
 This is our personal information.
 Spill to the unwanted person.
 Or those who aspire to business.
--Applications that need to be easy to understand.
+- Applications that need to be easy to understand.
 Can save data easily.
 And users can easily browse the information as well.
--Assignment of access rights to information such as pharmacists in general pharmacies with physicians.
+- Assignment of access rights to information such as pharmacists in general pharmacies with physicians.
 Or specialized doctors we should have access to our health information at a different level.

 ## Discuss Business Viability of Application
--Reduce the history checking process with face detection.
+- Reduce the history checking process with face detection.
--Reduce shock problems with illnesses such as heart disease and pressure with fingerprints.
+- Reduce shock problems with illnesses such as heart disease and pressure with fingerprints.
--Reduce the problem of overdose.
+- Reduce the problem of overdose.
 Enhanced drug delivery system, check medication, prescription drug delivery drug information, reduce drug errors, repeat the drug.
 And add drug-based behavior as defined by the pharmacist, line guide, navigation and E-mail.

 ## Forms for patients to fill in a separate disease and other diseases
 1. Medicine Name